 The Montefiore Collections are a rich and diverse collection of books, papers, manuscripts, testimonials, ritual silver and vestments acquired by Sir Moses Montefiore during his lifetime and subsequently by the trustees of his endowment.

-Catalogues of the collection are available on this website; if you would like to arrange a viewing, please contact the Secretary for more information.
+Catalogues of the collection are available on this website; if you would like to arrange a viewing, please contact the Librarian for more information.

 The Collections are grouped as follows:

 - The Core Collection which includes The Censuses and the Petitions